wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland.md

 friends, but never really long enough to feel allegiance to any particular nation.

-Whenever the open-ended question of my origins comes up, I gage which answer would be most interesting to the asker - China (my birth country), America (where my family resides), or Canada (where I go to school).
+Whenever the open-ended question of my origins comes up, I gauge which answer would be most interesting to the asker - China (my birth country), America (where my family resides), or Canada (where I go to school).
 Canada generally prevails.
 I mean let's be honest, no one wants to admit they're from America